mahinwizard4444/MT-VideoCompress/README.md

 ![GitHub](https://img.shields.io/github/license/MRK-YT/MT-VideoCompress)
 [![Bot Support](https://img.shields.io/badge/Video%20Compress%20Bot-support%20group-blue)](https://t.me/mo_tech_yt)

-A Telegram Video Compressor Bot By [@AbirHasan2005](https://t.me/linux_repo). **This bot works for all!** No need to define each user IDs to use bot.
+A Telegram Video Compressor Bot By [𝗠𝗛𝗗 𝗧𝗛𝗔𝗡𝗭𝗘𝗘𝗥](https://t.me/mhd_thanzeer). **This bot works for all!** No need to define each user IDs to use bot.
 Also works in Group.

 ### Special Features:
 - Bot's Live Status on Channel